AbdoSharaf98/active-sensing-paper/README.md

 provides the `conda` package manager.
 Anaconda can be installed in your user directory and does not interfere with the system Python installation.
-The required dependencies are specified in the file `environment.yml`.

 We use `conda` virtual environments to manage the project dependencies in isolation.
 Thus, you can install our dependencies without causing conflicts with your setup (even with different Python versions).

+First, create a conda environment by running:

+    conda env create -n active-sensing

+Then, activate it by running:

+    conda activate active-sensing

-Run the following command in the repository folder (where `environment.yml` is located) to create a separate environment and install all required dependencies in it:
+Finally, run the following command in the repository folder (where `requirements.txt` is located) to install all the required dependecies in the environment:

-    conda env create -f environment.yml

-Alternatively, we also provide a `requirements.txt` file which you can use to install the dependencies with `pip` by running:

     pip install -r requirements.txt